schooldataservices/illuminate_pyspark_icef/README.md

 Before running the pipeline, make sure you have the following prerequisites:

 - **Docker**: Required to containerize and run the pipeline.
-- **Apache Spark**: The pipeline uses Spark for distributed data processing.
 - **Python 3.9+**: Required for running the pipeline.
 - **Required Python Libraries**: These are specified in the `requirements.txt` file.